wp-plugins/magento-wordpress-integration/readme.txt

 == Changelog ==

-= 2.1.3 =
+= 2.1.4 =
-* Updated Variable to prevent scope issue
+* Completely removed the multi-store view functionality - it is all now automatic
+* Removed unused functions
+* Rewrote the widget and shortcode add-ons to remove some inconsistencies
+* Button text (widgets/shortcodes) now translates if the storeview is changed.

 = 2.1.2 =
 * Updated Variable to prevent activation issue